frankroeder/parrot.nvim/README.md

 ...
 ```

-## Claude Thinking
+## Thinking Mode

-The `PrtThinking` command allows you to toggle or configure Claude's "thinking" feature when using the Anthropic provider:
+The `PrtThinking` command allows you to toggle or configure the "thinking" feature for providers that support it:

 - `PrtThinking` - Toggle thinking on/off (default budget: 1024 tokens)
 - `PrtThinking 2048` - Enable thinking with a specific budget of 2048 tokens
 - `PrtThinking status` - Show current thinking settings

-The thinking feature allows Claude to show its intermediate reasoning steps in a popup window
+The thinking feature allows models to show their intermediate reasoning steps in a popup window
 before providing a final response.
-This is only available for the Anthropic provider.
+Currently, this is fully implemented for the Anthropic provider,
+but the framework supports adding this capability to other providers that can stream intermediate thinking steps.

 ## Statusline Support